Ahegys/ZiggerUI/README.md

 ![Screenshot of the GUI Interface](screenshot.png)

 This is a simple GUI project created in Zig, using the SDL (Simple DirectMedia Layer) library.
-The GUI includes [describe what the GUI does or its key features].
+The GUI includes.

 ## Prerequisites